2021 National League Wild Card Game

-The 2021 National League Wild Card Game was a play-in game during Major League Baseball's (MLB) 2021 postseason contested between the two wild card teams in the National League (NL): the St. Louis Cardinals and the Los Angeles Dodgers.
+The 2021 National League Wild Card Game was a play-in game in Major League Baseball’s (MLB) 2021 postseason contested between the two wild card teams in the National League (NL): the St. Louis Cardinals and the Los Angeles Dodgers.
 It was played on October 6, at Dodger Stadium.

-The game was televised nationally by TBS and presented by Hankook Tire.
+The game was televised nationally by TBS.
 Chris Taylor of the Los Angeles Dodgers hit a two out, two-run, walk-off home run in the bottom of the 9th inning to win the game for the Dodgers, sending them to the National League Division Series to face the San Francisco Giants.

 Background

 The St. Louis Cardinals secured a postseason berth in the Wild Card Game on September 28.
 The Cardinals previously appeared in the 2012 NL Wild Card Game, defeating the Atlanta Braves, and the 2020 NL Wild Card Series, where they fell to the San Diego Padres, two games to one.

-With the San Francisco Giants finishing their season (107–55), they clinched the National League West division, resulting in the Los Angeles Dodgers (106–56) hosting the Cardinals in the Wild Card Game.
-This was the Dodgers' first wild card game appearance after winning the NL West for eight consecutive seasons.
-The Dodgers set an MLB record for the most wins by a wild card team.
+The San Francisco Giants clinched the National League West with the best record (107–55) on the last day of the season, thus clinching home-field advantage throughout the entire playoffs.
+In turn, the Los Angeles Dodgers, who set an MLB record for the most wins by a wild card team (106–56), hosted the St. Louis Cardinals (90–72) for the one game playoff.
+This is the Dodgers first wild card game appearance after winning the NL West for eight consecutive seasons.
+The 16-game difference between the teams is the largest in Wild Card Game/Series-era (2012-present).

 The Cardinals won 22 of their final 25 regular-season games, which included a 17-game winning streak, the longest in franchise history.
 After acquiring Max Scherzer and Trea Turner at the trade deadline, the Dodgers went 44–13 the rest of the season.

 This was the sixth postseason meeting between the Dodgers and Cardinals, with the Cardinals previously winning four and the Dodgers winning one.
 In the regular season series, the Dodgers posted a 4–3 record against the Cardinals.

-The Dodgers' All-Star first baseman Max Muncy was not on the roster due to a collusion at first base with Jace Peterson on the final day of the season.
+The Dodgers' All-Star first baseman Max Muncy was not on the roster due to a collision at first base with Jace Peterson on the final day of the season.
 It was later reported he suffered a dislocated elbow on the play and his status remained an unknown if the Dodgers advanced.